Cotton Gargrave: Family

 Gargrave married firstly Bridget Fairfax, daughter of Sir William Fairfax of Steeton, West Yorkshire, and High Sheriff of Yorkshire.
 He married secondly Agnes (or Anne) Waterton, daughter of Sir Thomas Waterton of Walton and Sandal, Yorkshire.

 He was a friend of Elizabeth's ambassador to Scotland, Thomas Randolph, and invited him to Nostell in May 1586.

 Over the years, the Gargrave family earned what one observer called a reputation for romantic entanglements "remarkable for crime and misfortune."
 His wife became embroiled in lawsuits after his death.
 Thanks to ongoing lawsuits and ill-considered liaisons, "the whole family sunk into obscurity."
 His son Thomas by his first wife was executed for the murder of a servant boy.
-His son Richard by his second wife inherited an enormous patrimony from the Gargrave estates in Yorkshire, but dissipated it by drinking, gambling and exravagence and was eventually reduced to riding with the pack horses and died with his head on a pack saddle in an old inn.
+His son Richard by his second wife inherited an enormous patrimony from the Gargrave estates in Yorkshire, but dissipated it by drinking, gambling and extravagance and was eventually reduced to riding with the pack horses and died with his head on a pack saddle in an old inn.
 Among his daughters; Elizabeth, married William Fenwick of Stanton, Northumberland, Anne married Peter Venables, MP and secondly the equerry Sir Edward Bushell, and Mary was a Maid of Honour to Anne of Denmark.